SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 `discrete_events`.
 Continuous events are applied when a given condition becomes zero, with root finding used to determine the time at which a zero crossing occurred.
-Discrete events are applied when a condition tested after each timestep evalutes to true.
+Discrete events are applied when a condition tested after each timestep evaluates to true.
 See the [DifferentialEquations docs](https://docs.sciml.ai/stable/modules/DiffEqDocs/features/callback_functions/) for more detail.

 Events involve both a *condition* function (for the zero crossing or truth test), and an *affect* function (for determining how to update the system when the event occurs).
-These can both be specified symbolically, but a more [general functional affect](@id func_affects) representation is also allowed as described below.
+These can both be specified symbolically, but a more [general functional affect](@ref func_affects) representation is also allowed as described below.

 ## Continuous Events